payoh/php-client-directkit-json2/README.md

 ```
 php GetWalletDetails.php
 ```
 Out of the box it will call the `demo` environment.
 If you have your own test environment.
-You should fix the configuration in `LemonWay.php`, put your own environment configuration.
+You should fix the configuration in `Payoh.php`, put your own environment configuration.

 # Time to play!